justinsovine/spring-boot-api-test/README.md

 ## Project Overview
 This project consists of a **Spring Boot 3.3.0** REST API backend and a static HTML/JS frontend UI.
 The API serves stored messages from a MariaDB database and is secured with HTTP Basic Authentication.

-- Backend: A Spring Boot REST API that provides endpoints to retrieve stored messages.
+- **Backend:** A Spring Boot REST API that provides endpoints to retrieve stored messages.
+It uses Spring Data JPA for database interactions with MariaDB.
+Security is enforced through Spring Security using HTTP Basic Authentication, meaning every API request must include valid credentials.
+The primary endpoint (`/api/hello`) fetches all stored messages.
-- Frontend: A static HTML/JS app that consumes the API and displays responses.
+- **Frontend:** A static HTML/JS app that consumes the API and displays responses.
-- Deployment: Managed via GitHub Actions, with the backend running as a systemd service.
+- **Deployment:** Managed via GitHub Actions, with the backend running as a systemd service.

 Visit the frontend at [https://api-test.intellect37.com/](https://api-test.intellect37.com/)